 Sayida Peprah, has a Doctorate of Psychology in Clinical Psychology, with a Multicultural Clinical-Community Emphasis, from the California School of Professional Psychology at Alliant International University.
 Dr. Peprah completed her undergraduate studies in Psychology and Religion at Spelman College.
 Dr. Peprah’s background, both academically and in the field, afford her unique competence in instructing courses, counseling and consulting, from a multicultural perspective.
 Dr. Peprah has a strong belief and background in cultural competence and, in effort to expand this, has participated in numerous international, cultural immersion studies.
 Previously, she has traveled to Ghana, Mexico, Egypt and India, studying mental health approaches, indigenous culture and local spiritual traditions.
 Dr. Peprah is also a Birth Doula, who has worked with women of diverse backgrounds, and is a Board Member and Instructor with The Association for Wholistic Maternal and Newborn Health, teaching cultural awareness, cross-cultural communication and perinatal mood disorder content for the organization’s trainings.
 Sayida is a Psychological Consultant for the organization's clients both individual and corporate.

 Natalie Berbick, MSW is an experienced advocate for health equity and social justice in Maternal and Child Health programs.
 As a graduate of UC Berkeley and University of Michigan School of Social Work, her work has mainly supported the health and safety of children and families throughout her career by addressing health disparities and disenfranchised populations with interventions and prevention programs.
 She is presently the Infant Health Programs Manager for Family, Maternal, and Child Health (FMCH) Programs of Contra Costa Health Services, Public Health Division.
 She oversees the coordination of the Sudden Infant Death Syndrome (SIDS), Fetal Infant Mortality Review (FIMR), and Black Infant Health (BIH) Programs for Contra Costa County as an administrator and program manager since 2009.
 Ms. Berbick recently served as President of the N. California Regional SIDS Council, and was a member on the California Advisory SIDS Council.
 She has hosted and facilitated regional and statewide trainings in these roles to support Public Health Professionals build their core competencies with grief and bereavement support, and strengthen relationships with perinatal providers through a trauma-informed lens.
-As a certified Resolve Through Sharing® Coordinator, Ms. Berbick will be a presenter addressing Grief and Loss Support for Families who have Experienced Fetal/Infant Loss in the context of the Black Infant Health Program.
+As a certified Resolve Through Sharing® Coordinator, Ms. Berbick provides Grief and Loss Support for Families who have Experienced Fetal/Infant Loss in the context of the Black Infant Health Program.